sloppycoder/nfsx/foundation/readme.md

 ## Cloud native fictional internet banking application based on Spring.io platform and Netflix OSS

-This is a minimal application skeleton that illustrates how an internet banking application can be structured around multiple microservices built on top of Spring.io platform and Netflix OSS libraries.
+Building block and demo minimal application skeletons that illustrates how an internet banking application can be structured around multiple microservices built on top of Spring.io platform and Netflix OSS libraries.

 ### Design principles